 In partnership with St. Jude, our gene therapy program (MB-107) is being conducted under an exclusive license to develop a potentially curative treatment for XSCID, a rare genetic immune system condition in which affected patients do not live beyond infancy without treatment.
-This first-in-class ex vivo lentiviral gene therapy is currently in two Phase 1/2 clinical trials sponsored by St. Jude and the National Institutes of Health ("NIH").
-Results in these two trials have been promising and we plan to transfer St. Jude's Investigational New Drug Application ("IND") to Mustang in the second half of 2019 following completion of the technology transfer process.
+This first-in-class ex vivo lentiviral gene therapy is currently in two Phase 1/2 clinical trials: a multicenter trial in newly diagnosed infants sponsored by St. Jude and a single-center trial in previously transplanted patients sponsored by the National Institutes of Health ("NIH").
+We plan to file separate Investigational New Drug Applications in 2020 in order to conduct a pivotal non-randomized phase 2 registration trial in each of the two patient populations.